wsskyc/shadowsocks-py-mu/README.md

 About shadowsocks-python manyuser
 =================================
 This is a multi-user version of shadowsocks-python.
-Requires a mysql database or a panel support SS MU API.
+Requires a mysql database or a panel which supports SS MU API.

 Install instruction for database user
 -------------------------------------